-Keep your thermostat set at 78 degree Fahrenheit; or higher, and on "auto," not "on."
-Each degree can mean up to 9% savings on cooling costs.
+Keep your thermostat set at 24 degree Celsius, or higher, and on ‘auto,’ not ‘on.’
+Each degree can mean up to 5% savings on cooling costs.

 Use ceiling fans to circulate air.
 They use about as much electricity as a light bulb and can make you feel comfortable at higher thermostat settings.
-Oh, and do not forget to turn fans off when you leave the room.
+Don’t forget to turn fans off when you leave the room.

 Clean or replace your air conditioner filter monthly so your air conditioner runs efficiently.

 A 5 Star AC can save you up to 25% on cooling bill compared to 1 star AC and payback time is about 1 year!

 Turn off lights when not needed, especially incandescent and halogen ones.

 Use Induction Lamps, LED or solar powered lights for outdoor lighting because of their longer lifespan and higher-efficiency compared to equivalent conventional lamps.

 Use LEDs for indoor lighting because of their longer lifespan and high-energy efficiency compared to equivalent lamp and tubes.